Introduction to DOT NET Framework

 The physical location of BCL is C:\Windows\assembly

 CLR stands for Common Language Runtime and it is the core component under the .NET framework which is responsible for converting the MSIL (Microsoft Intermediate Language) code into native code and then execution.
-In our next article, we will discuss CLR in details.
+In our next article, we will discuss CLR in detail.

 In the .NET framework, the code is compiled twice.

-- In the 1st compilation, the source code is compiled by respective language compiler and generate the intermediate code which is known as MSIL (Microsoft Intermediate Language) or IL (Intermediate language code) Or Managed Code.
+- In the 1st compilation, the source code is compiled by respective language compiler and generates the intermediate code which is known as MSIL (Microsoft Intermediate Language) or IL (Intermediate language code) Or Managed Code.

 - In the 2nd compilation, MSIL is converted into Native code (native code means code specific to Operating system so that the code is executed by the Operating System ) using CLR.

 Always 1st compilation is slow and 2nd compilation is first.

 JIT stands for Just-in-time compiler.
 It is the component of CLR which is responsible for converting MSIL code into Native Code.
 This Native code is directly understandable by the operating system.